 Once we have enough details to identify the request you are concerned about, we will begin a review.
 We will look at every part of the request-handling process as well as the decisions taken with regard to disclosure.
 We may need to get in touch with you during the review if clarification is required in some areas.
-The appeal will be conducted with a due regard to the Code of Practice under Section 45 of the Freedom of Information Act.

 If the appeal outcome finds that information should have been provided we will supply it as soon as possible.
 If we believe after review that our original response was correct, we will let you know of this outcome.

-What if I'm still not satisfied?
+What if i'm still not happy?

 If you are still not satisfied with the response you have received after completing the internal appeals process then you have the right to make a complaint to the Information Commissioner’s Office.
 They can be contacted in the following ways: